 Two of the most frequently used terms in the workplace, without knowing the difference between bonuses and incentives.
 Employees are quite aware of both of these concepts because they get incentives and bonuses as part of their compensation.
 Bonus and incentives are given to employees to encourage goal-setting and great performance at work as well as to encourage them to meet predetermined targets as part of their job responsibilities.

 Bonus is typically not promised and is chosen after objectives are met.
 On the other hand, An incentive is a payment that is made in the future, is performance-driven, and is linked to a particular plan and set of goals.

 In contrast to bonuses, which are distributed and announced to employees after achieving a target, incentives are announced to employees in advance.
-Additionally to compare between bonus and incentives, we see incentives are linked to a plan, they frequently alter behavior and encourage workers to work toward the objectives.
+Additionally, to compare bonuses and incentives, we see incentives are linked to a plan, they frequently alter behaviour and encourage workers to work toward the objectives.

 | >>> You need to update: NEW TERM ALERT IN HR: “C&B” will be replaced by “total rewards“

 The varied payment arrangements which a business develops will determine incentive compensation.
 For the purpose of determining divided incentive payments, it can also be divided into more precise categories of payment.

 To be more precise, incentive pay is divided into monetary incentives and non-monetary incentives, as well as casual incentives and structured incentives.
 Casual incentives, like a non-monetary gift or workplace recognition, are on a smaller scale and are given out less frequently.
 Structured incentives are those that are established as part of an incentive program, carefully considered, and have a greater payoff, like a revenue percentage following the completion of a project.

 Examples of both monetary and non-monetary incentives include the following:

 - Equity and sign-on incentives